Police arrest 3 following vehicle, foot chase in Greenville

 Officers were able to arrest all three following a short chase on foot.

+Hutson also had an outstanding warrant from the U.S. Marshals Service for weapons violation by an escapee.

+Police charged passenger Kirsten Meece, 29, of Anderson, with interfering with a police officer and felon in possession of firearm.

-Police said the truck tolled into a GPD patrol car after the subjects jumped out.
+Police said the truck tolled into a GPD patrol car after the three jumped out.
 It did cause minor damage to the patrol car.